MichaelBelousov/graphl/docs/javascript-sdk.md

 # JavaScript SDK Usage

-The Graphl JavaScript SDK (`@graphl/compiler-js`) provides a complete compiler interface for compiling and executing Graphl programs in Node.js and browser environments.
+The Graphl JavaScript SDK lets you compile and run Graphl programs in Node.js and browsers.
+It's still experimental but functional for basic use cases.

 ## Installation